LUMII-Syslab/qrng-dev-qrandom/README.md

 The module registers and creates a character device file `/dev/qrandom0`.
 The file can be read from, written to, polled with sudo privileges.

+As of now on linux kernel version 6.4.3 the module compiles successfully.
+This might not be the case in the near future as there were breaking changes recently.
+To check the kernel version one can run `uname -r`.

 ## Userspace service

 The userspace service executable is installed into `/opt/qrng-service` and a `.service` file placed in `/etc/systemd/system/qrng.service` for access by [Systemd](https://en.wikipedia.org/wiki/Systemd) and automatic load during boot.